What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Send FAIR the routing context with the photos

-A strong silver intake packet combines images with a few practical notes so FAIR can decide whether to send the job to a silver specialist or keep it in broader decorative-arts triage.
+A strong silver packet combines images with a few practical notes so FAIR can decide the right lane.

 State the intended use clearly: insurance scheduling, estate planning, probate, donation planning, sale review, equitable distribution, or general valuation triage.